Caffeine Pills vs Coffee & Pre‑Workout: Which Is Best for Gym Performance?

 It’s all about finding what you respond to best.

-Final Verdict: Caffeine Pills or Coffee — What Should You Use?
+Final Verdict: Caffeine Pills or Coffee — Which Should You Use for Workouts?

 Athlete post-workout with coffee and caffeine pills side by side